microtrain/bootcamp/syllabus.md

 # Tentative Syllabus
 The class is 40 hours a week for 10 weeks.
-It is comprised of working lectures with lots of exercises and labs.
+It is comprised of a series of units working lectures with lots of exercises, labs and additional resources.
 The goal of this class is to provide a working knowledge of web and mobile application development.
 This course is not a deep dive on any one topic, rather it is intended to provide a working foundation that will allow you to hit the ground running and give you a knowledge base upon which to build a career.
 In most cases you will get a light introduction to a topic; typically with in a specific context.
 We will build on these topics as we progress through the course.
+The syllabus is tentative and may be adjusted to the pace of the class as a whole.
+The last two weeks of class are open and is currently slated for a or multiple projects.

-Each section contains
+Each unit contains

-## Lectures
+## A Lecture
 An overview of the topic(s) at hand.

 ## Exercises